SysLLMatic: Large Language Models are Software System Optimizers: Results

 \subsubsection{Manual Inspection on Code Correctness}

-A major threat to any optimization work is that correctness may be compromised --- empty or hardcoded functions run fast.
+A major threat to optimization is compromised correctness; for example, empty or hardcoded functions may execute quickly but fail to preserve program semantics.
+We rely on existing test suites to validate functional correctness; however, such tests may not fully exercise rewritten code regions.
+To quantify the adequacy of the test suite, we compute test coverage restricted to the classes modified by SysLLMatic using JaCoCo reports for DaCapo (\cref{tab:test-coverage-touched}), which measures the extent to which optimized code is exercised during testing.
+Despite relatively high coverage of touched code regions, automated tests are not sufficient to guarantee correctness.
 To verify that performance gains were legitimate, we manually reviewed all outputs that passed automated tests.
-We observed only two cases where automated tests failed to catch incorrect optimizations.
-In HumanEval, 1 out of 145 correct programs had its core function removed, yet still passed the test cases.
-No discrepancies were found in SciMark.
-In DaCapoBench, the optimized PMD application produced output that partially deviated from expected results: among 601 analyzed Java files, 2 files mismatched the ground truth.
+We observed two cases where automated tests failed to catch incorrect optimizations.
+In HumanEval, 1 out of 145 programs that passed the test cases had its core function removed.
+No discrepancies were found in SciMark2.
+In DaCapo, the optimized PMD application produced output that partially deviated from expected results: among 601 analyzed Java files, 2 files mismatched the ground truth.
+While the overall functional behavior of the application was preserved, these mismatches suggest that SysLLMatic’s optimizations can occasionally alter subtle aspects of program logic or output formatting.
+Such deviations are rare but illustrate the importance of more rigorous correctness validation in large-scale benchmarks (\cref{sec:discussion_correctness}).

-\subsection{\textbf{EQ1:} How effective is the SysLLMatic approach?}
+\subsection{EQ1: How effective is the SysLLMatic approach?}

+We evaluate the effectiveness of SysLLMatic through two analyses: (1) comparison with baseline approaches and (2) evaluation using open-source LLMs to facilitate reproducibility.